 At Root to Rise Counseling and Wellness, we are deeply committed to your well-being and approach each client with genuine curiosity, care, and compassion.

 Being human is complicated and comes with its own unique challenges and stressors.
 Our team creates a supportive space to explore these complexities at your own pace.
 We center what’s important to you throughout the counseling experience, creating a personalized process that acknowledges your voice, your comfort, your limits, and your feelings.
-Consider your Root to Rise counselor as your confidant, coach, and advocate.

 While we may focus on specific goals in our work together, our deeper intention is to support you in developing a steady connection to your own truth.
 Rooted in your truth, you can rise with resilience and move through challenges with self-confidence and self-trust.

-- Depression & anxiety
+- Depression

-- Trauma, C-PTSD & PTSD
+- Trauma, CPTSD, & PTSD

-- Stress management
+- Stress Management

-- Self-worth
+- Coping

 - Grief & loss